ToolmanInside/selfpage/content/_index.md

 * Kyushu University (Oct, 2020 - )

-  Ph.D. student in Advanced Information Technology, Supervised by Prof. Jianjun Zhao
+  Ph.D. student in Software Engineering, Supervised by Prof. Jianjun Zhao

 * University of Science and Technology of China (Sep, 2017 - Jun, 2020)